polterguy/polterguy.github.io/index.md

 While allowing you to declaratively tell it how to generate your API.
 It also allows you to publish web socket messages as endpoints are invoked, in addition to having lots of additional features simplifying your life as a software developer.

+By combining the Endpoint Generator with Hyperlambda [Workflows](/workflows/), you can sometimes create your entire backend code exclusively by _"clicking buttons"_.

 ## The SQL endpoint generator